PointyFluff/Magic_Boxen/README.md

 # Magic_Boxen

+## What has your space heater done for you lately?
+Keep you warm?
+## Mine pays me for the privilege.

 It's pretty much exactly as one might imagine using an ASIC to heat your house with.

 https://github.com/PointyFluff/Magic_Boxen

 NOTE: THIS IS FOR INFORMATION ONLY!!!

 I AM NOT AN EXPERT!
 I AM NOT TELLING YOU TO DO THIS.